lukejkelly/TraitLab/README.md

 * Set the options for lateral transfer (enable/disable; set initial beta or randomise; allow beta to vary over a MCMC run)
 * Proceed according to the instructions in the [manual][3]

+> Traits recorded in a single taxon are evidence against lateral transfer so uncheck the option _'Account for rare traits'_ to keep these traits in the analysis.

-To analyse samples at the end of a run, open the analysis GUI from the toolbar in the main _TraitLab_ GUI.
+To analyse samples at the end of a run, open the analysis GUI from the toolbar in the main TraitLab GUI.

 **Goodness-of-fit:** If you are interested in performing the various goodness-of-fit tests described in [Kelly (2016)][4] and [Kelly and Nicholls (2017)][5] using Savage--Dickey ratios, the Wang--Landau algorithm, etc., then do get in touch.